Up to 100 people have been killed in twin terror attacks in Norway, at least seven in car bomb in Oslo and 80 people in a gun attack on Utoeya Island.

 “I saw many dead people,” youth camp delegate Elise told the Associated Press news agency.
 “He first shot people on the island.
 Afterwards he started shooting people in the water.”
 She said she hid behind the rock the gunman was standing on.
 “I could hear his breathing from the top of the rock,” she said.

 It is unclear who is behind the horrendous attacks.
 A 32-year-old man, named as Anders Behring Breivik, has been arrested.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.